PCT Tracker

 Why aren't all my Strava activities showing up?

-Activities are filtered to only include ones that start within 15 km of the PCT.
+Activities are filtered to only include ones that start within 30 km of the PCT.
 Non-hiking activities or hikes far from the trail are excluded.
-Additionally, only activities within your configured date range (start date to end date, or 6 months if no end date) are included.
+Only activities within your configured date range (start date to end date, or 6 months if no end date) are included.
 Check your date settings on the dashboard if activities are missing.

 Can other people see my tracker?